 I’m not sure (Ha!).
 I’m always open to new challenges when creating costumes.
-I love the characters on TWD.
+I love the characters on The Walking Dead.
 Greg Nicotero’s zombie make-up inspires the zombie costumes.
 I try to enhance the make-up with the clothing.
-For example, the prison jumpsuits.
-I made them blend into the prison so that the walkers would be camouflaged and seem to appear out of nowhere.
+For example, with the prison jumpsuits, I made them blend into the prison so that the walkers would be camouflaged and seem to appear out of nowhere.

 With a six-episode run, did you expect The Walking Dead Season 1 to be so well received?